There are different types of housing fraud. Here are some of the most common ones.

 Why is it important to tackle tenancy fraud?

 There isn’t enough social housing to meet the needs of people who genuinely need it.
-We have to make the best use of the housing that is available ensuing that it is occupied by those who are legally entitled to do so.
-People waiting for social housing will have to wait even longer if homes continue to be occupied by people who have no right to be there
+We have to make the best use of the housing that is available ensuring that it is occupied by those who are legally entitled to do so.
+People waiting for social housing will have to wait even longer if homes continue to be occupied by people who have no right to be there.

-What does do to tackle tenancy fraud?
+What does Grand Union do to tackle tenancy fraud?

-Grand Union is committed to tackling unlawful subletting and illegal occupancy and will take legal action, where necessary, to recover possession of illegally occupied properties.
+We are committed to tackling unlawful subletting and illegal occupancy and will take legal action, where necessary, to recover possession of illegally occupied properties.
 We work with other social landlords and statutory agencies to detect fraud where the law requires.

 What can you do to help?